elix/elix/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report a bug or other issue
-title: Issue title, including the name of the relevant component or mixin
+title: Issue summary, including the name of the relevant component or mixin
 labels: ''
 assignees: ''